Updated February 25, 2020.

 You will be in a program that expects every enrolled athlete to act with a pursuit of excellence mindset.
 You will be with a group of like-minded and similarly skilled individuals.
 You will still have teammates and the social connections that athletes value so highly.

 You will be connected with coaches and sport science professionals.
-This is what we call an Integrated Service Team (IST).
+This is what we call an Integrated Support Team (IST).
 The IST will help your coaches design and implement (and adjust) an appropriate yearly training plan and keep you healthy throughout the season.

 Transitions and Timeline

 When will the Excellnce Ringette context be implemented?